MartinBelko/Docker-Backup-Script/README.md

 * `LOG_FILE`: The absolute path for the log file.
 * `HOSTNAME`: Set the hostname of the server.
 This value is used in Discord notifications to identify the sending server.
 You can pass this as an argument when running the script (e.g., `./script.sh "server1"` uses `$1` for the hostname).

+> [!NOTE]
-ℹ️ **Note:** All other variables are automatically managed by the script and typically do not require manual adjustment.
+> All other variables are automatically managed by the script and typically do not require manual adjustment.